carrot2803/Bluberi/Readme.md

 # Bluberi Chat Application

+This is team vegetables Info2602 Project.
 Welcome to Bluberi, a dynamic web chat platform facilitating meaningful conversations among users who share common interests, passions, and experiences.
-Dive into vibrant group chat rooms where you can Create, Read, Update, and Delete content effortlessly.

 ## App Availability

-You can download the app at [App Link](https://github.com/carrot2803/Bluberi/tree/master)
+You can view and test the web at [Site Link](https://bluberi.onrender.com)

 ## Features
+-   Authentication, Authorization and Integrity.

+-   Search Functionality - Search for specific chat rooms.

 -   Intuitive and engaging user interface.